mayankpriy/Python-Dojo/03_functions/README.md

 ### ❌ **Beginner Mistakes**

-- Forgetting colons after function definition
+- Not using return statements properly
-- Using print instead of return
+- Confusing parameters with arguments
-- Not understanding parameter order
+- Not understanding function scope
-- Ignoring function documentation
+- Using mutable default arguments

 ### ⚠️ **Intermediate Pitfalls**

-- Confusing \*args and \*\*kwargs
+- Overusing \*args and \*\*kwargs
-- Using mutable default arguments
+- Not validating function parameters
-- Forgetting to call decorated functions
+- Ignoring function documentation
-- Ignoring function scope rules
+- Not handling exceptions in functions

 ### 🔥 **Advanced Gotchas**

-- Overusing lambda functions
+- Circular import dependencies
-- Creating overly complex decorators
+- Memory leaks with closures
-- Ignoring function performance
+- Performance issues with decorators
-- Misusing async/await syntax
+- Not understanding function composition

 ---